j a k i c o f f e y

 Photo credits: Damien Maddock

 I'm always open to the possiblity of commissions.
 It's tricky to get the balance between the design in my head and the vision of the client but, ultimately it's great fun.
+Please get in touch if you would like work commissioned.
+I work in many differing mediums and am happy to chat to you!

 found object collages